 The Romans became prone to depression and escapism.
 Many became addicted to drinking, gambling, and watching gladiator spectacles and chariot races.
 There was a surge in prostitution.
 Most prostitutes were slaves, but the Roman citizens were free to engage in the profession of prostitution—and many did, due to economic pressures.
 Brothels became a popular place of entertainment and relaxation for Roman men.
 A law passed by Augustus consigned the women accused of adultery to the brothels.
 Some large brothels were probably state owned.

-Mystic cults from Europe, North Africa, and the Levant flocked into Rome in droves.
+Mystic cults from Europe, North Africa, and the Middle East flocked to Rome.
 Many Romans had become convinced that they were powerless to achieve anything, and that the intervention of the supernatural powers was necessary for saving their world.
 More prayers was their answer to the misery that they saw around them.
 They became easy prey for the mystic cults.

 In the last three centuries of the Roman Empire, the notion gripped the Romans that Italy was the land of weakness and decadence, and that it could not produce a strong Emperor.
 Political power moved out of Italy, into the provinces of the Empire.
-Spain, the Balkans, North Africa, and the Levant (Eastern Roman territory) became the new centers of power.
+Spain, the Balkans, North Africa, and the Middle East (the Eastern Roman Empire) became the new centers of power.

 Most Roman Emperors who followed Commodus were born outside Italy.
 Septimus Severus from Africa, Alexander Severus from Judea, Maximinus the Thracian from Thracia, Philip the Arab from Syria, and several others of non-Roman background became the Emperor one after another.
 If we define “Romanness” by geography, then it can be argued that even the powerful emperors like Diocletian and Constantine were non-Romans, since they were born in Illyria.
 In the Eastern Roman Empire, it can be argued that none of the Emperors were of Roman descent.

 The toughest legions were stationed in the provinces.
-They had the power to decide who became the Roman Emperor, and they always selected one of their own.
+They had the power to decide who became the Roman Emperor.
+They always selected one of their own.
 In the late third century, an attempt was made under Diocletian and other emperors of a militaristic background to stabilize the political system, fight the barbarians, and safeguard the borders.
-The army that these military emperors used was partially Roman—it had a large number of non-Roman and even barbarian soldiers.
-These militaristic Roman emperors were using barbarian soldiers to fight the barbarians.
+The army that these military emperors used was partially Roman—it had a large number of barbarian soldiers.
+The irony was that the Roman emperors were using barbarian soldiers to fight the barbarians.
 Roman militarism was gone.
 The Romans did not want to die on the battlefield.

 In 378, the Goths proved their superiority over Rome in the Battle of Adrianople by defeating the Roman army and killing the Roman Emperor Flavius Valens.
 In 410, the King Alaric of the Visigoths sacked Rome.
 In 455, the Gaiseric and the Vandals sacked the city.
-In 476, when Odacer, King of Visigoths, deposed the last Roman Emperor Romulus Augustulus and proclaimed himself the King of Italy, the extent of the Roman Empire was confined to just the city of Rome.
-This last vestige of the Roman Empire had now fallen.
+In 476, when Odacer, King of Visigoths, deposed the last Roman Emperor Romulus Augustulus and proclaimed himself the King of Italy.